yurisugano/yurisugano/README.md

 ### Hello!

-I am a data scientist with a background in neuroscience, so I live in the crossroads of data, programming, and the brain!
+I am a data scientist with a background in neuroscience, so I live in the crossroads of data, programming, and the workings of the brain!
 My repositories showcase a variety of projects covering animal behavior, human psychophysics, natural language processing, and web scraping.

 I employ rigorous statistical analysis along with state-of-the-art machine learning tools in order to produce easily interpretable results.